RAKWireless/udp-packet-forwarder/README.md

 docker buildx bake --load aarch64
 ```

 Once built (it will take some minutes) you can bring it up by using `rakwireless/udp-packet-forwarder:aarch64` as the image name in your `docker-compose.yml` file.
-If you are not in an ARMv8 64 bits machine (like a Raspberry Pi 4) you can change the `aarch64` with `armv7hf` (ARMv7) or `amd64`.
+If you are not in an ARMv8 64 bits machine (like a Raspberry Pi 4) you can change the `aarch64` with `arm` (ARMv6 and ARMv7) or `amd64`.

 ## Configure the Gateway